nevil-brownlee/pypy-libtrace/README.txt

 see the included file GPL (filename: LICENSE) for details of this license.

-python-libtrace is not a complete set of all the libtrace routines, rather it's a somewhat simplified set, intended as an easy-to-use toolkit, and one that should be suitable for netwoking students.
+pypy-libtrace is not a complete set of all the libtrace routines, rather it's a somewhat simplified set, intended as an easy-to-use toolkit, and one that should be suitable for netwoking students.